Skip to content

 • Verified sources for major SaaS APIs

-• REST API connector via YAML configs (50+ sources)
+• REST API connector via YAML configs (50+ connectors)

 • GraphQL connector with Relay-style pagination